NicoGounine/Covid-Analysis/README.md

 # Covid-Analysis
-This is a project about the statistics of covid in Spain.
+This is a project about the statistics of covid-19 in Spain.